THE ISSUE OF BLOOD

 As the coyotes drew close, I noticed a background chorus of whimpers within the pack, conveying the endless struggle for dominance that rules every community.
 Triumph or succumb; adapt or die; the dogged demand life makes upon each one of us.

-I was standing at attention in a hot, intolerably humid metal building, burdened with sweat drenched clothes, heavy boots, feeling hopelessly abandoned.
-A fist-sized bloody hole in my chest revealed that my heart was missing; torn out, leaving arteries and veins in a bloody tangle.
+I was standing at attention in a hot, intolerably humid metal building, burdened with sweat-drenched clothes and heavy boots, feeling hopelessly abandoned.
+A fist-sized bloody hole in my chest revealed my heart was missing, torn out, leaving arteries and veins in a bloody tangle.
 I felt no pain save pangs of loneliness and desperation so great my breath came in staggered heaves, my eyes burned with tears, and my chest ached.

-I was in a boundless graveyard of tall weeds, in full summer swelter, surrounded by the drone of insects, punctuated by piercing bird calls.
+I was in a boundless graveyard of tall weeds, in full summer swelter, surrounded by the drone of insects punctuated by piercing bird calls.
 The tombstones around me meant I was about to die or had died and was waiting for my last glimpse of earth to fade away.
-That last living moment given over to a slow, unavoidable loss of sight, before loss of breath and sound.
+That last living moment is a loss of sight, breath, and sound.
 My boots, sunk well into the ground, had thick roots extending downward, holding me fast.
-Only with great effort, could I manage to dislodge them and lumber across the field, leaving clumps of dirt and small stones behind me.
-The exertion so overwhelmed me, I closed my eyes to summon the strength to continue.
+Only with great effort could I manage to dislodge them and lumber across the field, leaving clumps of dirt and small stones behind me.
+The exertion so overwhelmed me I closed my eyes to summon the strength to continue.

 When I looked again, the field spun and shifted its shape.
-It became a street and I stood at the walkway to my childhood home.
-I lurched forward, opened the front door and entered, stiff-legged and dismayed to see the trail of soil I left behind me.
-In the kitchen I could hear a young Mom and Dad, talking and laughing while they cooked breakfast.
-My brothers and sister - Danny, Maureen, and John - sat at the dining room table, just as I remember them when I was a teenager.
+It became a street, and I stood at the walkway to my childhood home.
+I lurched forward, opened the front door, and entered, stiff-legged and dismayed, to see the trail of soil I left behind me.
+In the kitchen, I could hear a young Mom and Dad talking and laughing while they cooked breakfast.
+My brothers and sister - Danny, Maureen, and John - sat at the dining room table, just as I remember when I was a teenager.
 I felt somewhat restored to a tranquil state of mind until I saw the table setting for breakfast.
 There was no place setting for me or my brother, Paddy.

 “Where’s Paddy?”
 I asked.